 For more information on this program or the application process, contact us at: firstname.lastname@example.org

-This program is supported by The Hungary Initiatives Foundation and Pannonius Foundation.
+This program is supported by the Hungary Foundation and Pannonius Foundation.

 For application deadlines please refer to our ‘applications now open’ here (link landing page), or Call For Applications posts in the news section.